Mikael Lafontan is a French and Swedish artist born in 1968, who has been living and working in Paris for the past 20 years.

 Most of his work covers and explores northern landscapes: Scandinavia, Scotland, Canada or Iceland.
 Raised in France by a French father and a Swedish mother, Northern countries represent for him a source of nostalgic inspiration.
 Distance generates hunger, desire.
 People of mixed origins are defined by their differences: Swedish in France, yet French in Sweden.
 Stuck on a never-ending quest for his lost home.
 And what could be better than photography to sooth this need?

 Scandinavians have a very special bond with nature.
-Their ecological conscience wasn’t born with the actualities on climate change, but is deeply rooted in their essence.
+Their ecological conscience wasn’t born with climate change, but is deeply rooted in their essence.
 Climate and nature are rough in those countries, making survival harsh and forging, throughout history, this spirit of respect, mixed with fear and superstitions.

 39 x 47 in (100 x 120 cm), Frame : 40,5 x 48,5